 Information about the types of higher education institutions that grant degrees in Library Science & Administration and the types of students that study this field.
-San Jose State University awards the most degrees in graphic design in the US, but Dominican University and Simmons College have the highest percentage of degrees awarded in Library Science & Administration.
-Tuition costs for Library Science & Administration majors are, on average, $7,060 for in-state public colleges, and $36,320 for out of state private colleges.
+San Jose State University awards the most degrees in graphic design in the US, but Special Focus Four-Year: Arts, Music & Design Schools and Special Focus Institutions have the highest percentage of degrees awarded in Library Science & Administration.
+Tuition costs for Library Science & Administration majors are, on average, $7,238 for in-state public colleges, and $37,500 for out of state private colleges.
 The largest share of institutions with Library Science & Administration programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Library Science & Administration field from the Bureau of Labor Statistics.
 Library Science & Administration majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Library Science & Administration majors need more than the average amount of Management of Material Resources, Management of Financial Resources, and Negotiation.

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Library Science & Administration majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
 The importance of Management of Material Resources is very distinctive for majors, but the Reading Comprehension, Writing, and Speaking are the three most important skills for people in the field.